copperwater/xNetHack/doc/xnh-changelog-9.0.md

 - The chance of finding a secret door or passage via searching is no longer dependent on Luck.
 - Zombies cannot open closed doors.
+- Orcs, barbarians, and cavemen have a Wisdom-dependent chance of avoiding the urge to take a bath in a fountain.

 ### Interface changes